Law enforcement in Germany: Alert Police

 The Alert Police (Bereitschaftspolizei / BePo), literally "Readiness or Standby Police" is available in each state for riot control, although their primary function is training police recruits.
 In this tasks it is comparable with Anti-Riot Police Forces in other countries.
 Beside this, the Federal Police maintains a Bereitschaftspolizei as well, to assist the state police forces if necessary.
-While the states are free to choose the equipment and to organize their police forces autonomously, the state and federal alert police units receive standardized weapons, vehicles, anti-riot gears and communications equipment from the federal government by law.
-An office in the Federal Ministry of Interior monitors and coordinates the deployment of the BePo units, which can be called upon to assist the police of other states in case of riots or other civil unrest.
+While the states are free to choose the equipment and to organize their police forces autonomously, the state and federal alert police units jointly procure standardized weapons, vehicles, anti-riot gears and communications equipment through the federal government.
+Through a Contract between States and the Federal Government an office in the Federal Ministry of Interior monitors and coordinates the deployment of the BePo units, which can be called upon to assist the police of other states in case of riots or other civil unrest.

 The Alert Police is assigned to barracks where they are organized along military lines into squads, platoons, and 120- to 150-member training or standby companies.
 In most states, the BePo contingents consists of one 600- to 800-member battalion, but in six of the larger states they are organized into regiments.

 Duties vary according to local requirements.
 In Hamburg, for example, the BePo patrol the subway system, assist in police raids in the red-light district, and are present at large demonstrations and soccer matches.
 Their units are equipped with their own transport, tents, and rations, enabling them to be shifted quickly to other Länder without having to rely on outside support.
 The Readiness Police have water cannons and armoured vehicles but are armed with lighter weapons than those of the federal police.

 All state alert police forces and the federal alert police force maintain specialized units as well, the so-called Arrest Units (Beweissicherungs- und Festnahmeeinheiten, lit.
 "Units for arrests and securing evidence", abbreviated BFE).
 The BFE units were established in 1987 after two police officers were killed during demonstrations against the expansion of Frankfurt Airport.

 As a reaction to several terrorist attacks in Europe since 2015, an additional unit, the BFE+, was implemented in summer 2015.
 The BFE+ should provide specialized operators for long lasting (search) operations for example after a terrorist attack.